Children’s centre volunteers offer one-to-one or group support with:

 1 x 1.5-hour session a week for 5 weeks

-To increase learners understanding around the importance of leading a healthier lifestyle and to educate families different ways in which this can be achieved.
+To increase learners' understanding of the importance of leading a healthier lifestyle and to educate families different ways in which this can be achieved.

 - Learning with a small healthy meal being prepared each week